SoftUni-Internal/interactive-content/EN/05-Templating/04-Handlebars-Overview.md

 In Handlebars, the values returned by the `{{expression}}` are HTML\-escaped.

-For example, if the expression contains `&`, then the returned HTML-escaped output is genarated as `&amp;`.
+For example, if the expression contains `&`, then the returned HTML-escaped output is generated as `&amp;`.

 If you do not want Handlebars to **escape a value**, you can use the "triple-stash", `{{{`: